 Sometimes, teachers won’t leave lesson plans behind.
 This can happen if a teacher has to suddenly take time off for an emergency, or if they were just too busy to get around to making a plan.

-Luckily, you know what to bring in your bag to fill up the time!
+If all else fails, thankfully you can bring in your bag to fill up the time!

 Write down how well behaved the students were.
 Any teacher would be happy to hear that their class was amazing in their absence!